HomeBlog Home

 12

-In this comprehensive guide to closing costs in North Carolina, you’ll learn exactly how much you can expect to pay and what these closing costs cover.
-So whether you're a first-time home buyer or an experienced seller, stay tuned, because we’re going to tell you everything you need to know.
+In this comprehensive guide to closing costs in North Carolina, you will learn exactly how much you can expect to pay and what these closing costs cover.
+By the end of this article, you will be equipped with the knowledge to confidently navigate your North Carolina home closing.

-In 2021, the national average for closing costs was $6,905, or 1.3% of the average total sales price, but closing costs can change drastically from state to state.
-In Washington D.C., for example, home buyers pay as much as 3.9% of the total sales price, while closing costs in Missouri are only 0.9%.
+In 2025, the national average for closing costs is $4,661, but closing costs can change drastically from state to state.
+In Washington, D.C., for example, home buyers pay as much as 2.39% of the total sales price, while closing costs in South Dakota are 0.46%.

-Fortunately, North Carolina's closing costs come in slightly below the national average at just 1.1% of the sales price.
-So, if your dream house closes at $300,000, you can expect to pay $3,300 in closing costs.
+Fortunately, North Carolina's closing costs come in slightly below the national average at just 0.56% of the sales price.
+This means that the average closing cost for a home purchase in North Carolina is $2,480.

 But what do these costs entail, anyway?
 Here is a quick list of some of the fees and taxes that we will cover a little bit later: